-I pick the small sour apples from our crab apple tree and make applesauce.
-In September, we often have frost at night and trees and shrubs are starting to get autumn colors.
+I pick the small sour apples from our crab apple tree and make apple sauce.
+In September, we often have frost at night and trees and shrubs are starting to get autumn colours.
 The days are getting shorter.

 In October, the ground freezes and becomes hard.
 I tie the shrubs to protect them from the heavy snow that comes with winter.
 The water in the pond freezes so that I can walk on it.
 In late October, the waxwings comes in large flocks and eat berries in the trees.

 Now comes the winter.
 It snows and thaws several times before the snow stays.